transferwise/tw-tasks-executor/README.md

 A task can be added and scheduled with `com.transferwise.tasks.ITasksService.addTask`, further documentation can be found in its JavaDoc.

 ## A Task Handler
-A task processing is driven by a task handler, which supports the engine with task processor, retry policy, concurrency policy, processing policy and retry policy.
+A task processing is driven by a task handler, which supports the engine with task processor, concurrency policy, processing policy and retry policy.

 ![alt Task and Handlers](docs/TwTasksHandlers.png)